bakrydiarra/Lotus/README.md

 ---

-- footer: allows users to subscribe to the website's newslette through Mailchimp subscription form.
+- footer: allows users to subscribe to the website's newsletter through Mailchimp subscription form.

 <details>
 <summary>Mailchimp subscription for image</summary>